-The Institute has a long and proud history of providing technical and specialist
+South West TAFE has a long and proud history of providing

-the Warrnambool Technical College in 1958, with the commencement of full diploma
+It became the Warrnambool Technical College in 1958, with the commencement of full diploma courses.

 Advanced Education (WIAE).

-now known was adopted—South West Institute of TAFE.
-Since then, training facilities
+is now known was adopted—South West Institute of TAFE.